Haneen-Elbendary/Natours/README.md

    npm run dev
    ```

-5. The API will be available at `http://localhost:3000`
+5. The API documentation is available at [Postman Documentation](https://documenter.getpostman.com/view/37206250/2sAYQgfngE)

+Now, it directs users to your Postman API documentation link!
+Let me know if you'd like to make further adjustments.

 ## 📌 **API Endpoints**